Yodata/real-estate/src/pages/docs/topic/message/listing.delete.md

 *DELETED - A listing that is deleted is no longer available in the MLS system*

-*ON HOLD Status- A listing that is “on hold” status is not longer available in the MLS to show*
+*ON HOLD Status- A listing that is “on hold” status is no longer available in the MLS to show*

 *ZAPPED- A listing that is modified in admin to a status of Zapped is no longer available to display on the web site*